gradle/gradle/design-docs/incremental-build.md

 # Implementation plan

-## Plugin author uses changes to input files to implement incremental task
+## Story: Plugin author uses changes to input files to implement incremental task

 Incremental input file changes will be provided via an optional parameter on the TaskAction method for a task.
 The TaskExecutionContext will provide access to the set of changed input files, as well as a flag to indicate if incremental execution is possible.